qoherent/ria-hub-docs/docs/content/.Installation/with-docker.en-us.md

 ## Installation

-After starting the Docker setup via `docker-compose`, Gitea should be available using a favorite browser to finalize the installation.
+After starting the Docker setup via `docker-compose`, RIA Hub should be available using a favorite browser to finalize the installation.
 Visit http://server-ip:3000 and follow the installation wizard.
 If the database was started with the `docker-compose` setup as documented above, please note that `db` must be used as the database hostname.

-## Configure the user inside Gitea using environment variables
+## Configure the user inside RIA Hub using environment variables

-- `USER`: **git**: The username of the user that runs Gitea within the container.
+- `USER`: **git**: The username of the user that runs RIA Hub within the container.
-- `USER_UID`: **1000**: The UID (Unix user ID) of the user that runs Gitea within the container.
+- `USER_UID`: **1000**: The UID (Unix user ID) of the user that runs RIA Hub within the container.
 Match this to the UID of the owner of the `/data` volume if using host volumes (this is not necessary with named volumes).
-- `USER_GID`: **1000**: The GID (Unix group ID) of the user that runs Gitea within the container.
+- `USER_GID`: **1000**: The GID (Unix group ID) of the user that runs RIA Hub within the container.
 Match this to the GID of the owner of the `/data` volume if using host volumes (this is not necessary with named volumes).

 ## Customization